 We analysed eight years of IceCube DeepCore data~\cite{IceCubeCollaboration:2023wtb} following the parametrisation given in Eq.~\eqref{eq:effective}.
 At the 95\% confidence level, we found no preference for ST theories.
 The corresponding bound is shown in Fig.~\ref{fig:summary}.
 A more detailed discussion of the analysis and results is provided in the \textit{Supplemental Material}.\\

 Unlike Earth, in the case of the Sun or neutrino evolution through a supernova, the evolution is adiabatic~\cite{Mikheyev:1985zog,Dighe:1999bi,deGouvea:2022dtw}.
 For ST theories, as shown in Eq.~\ref{eq:amplitude}, the modification in the oscillation phase arises from the factor $A(r)^2$, which alters both the mass term and the matter potential in the same way.
-This ensures that the evolution remains adiabatic, resulting in the same mixing angles as in the standard case.
+This ensures that the evolution remains adiabatic, leading to the same mixing angles as in the standard scenario without modified gravity.
 Therefore, we expect no effect on flavour oscillation as the neutrino traverses these systems.
 See the (cf.~\textit{Supplemental Material}) for a more detailed discussion.
 The impact of ST in the context of flavour oscillations through the Sun, including the Schwarzschild background, has also been explored in Refs.~\cite{MohseniSadjadi:2020xmw,Ahmadabadi:2021yfk,YazdaniAhmadabadi:2022low}. \textbf{Time Delay from Supernova --} In the scenario considered in this work, we assume that the neutrino mass is only modified after the neutrinos escape from the SN and propagate through the interstellar vacuum.
 As the neutrino mass changes, the time needed for the neutrinos to arrive from the supernova also does so.
-This introduces a relative delay between two neutrinos with mass $m_\nu$ and different energies (see \textit{Supplemental Material}), the travelling time for a relativistic neutrino from the source to the lab is given by
+Solving the geodesic equation (see \textit{Supplemental Material}), the travelling time for a relativistic neutrino from the source to the lab is given by